 Diabetics already have a lot to keep track of: blood sugar levels, nutrition, eyesight and weight loss or gain, just for starters.

-Unfortunately, people suffering from diabetes are also at higher risk for gum disease.
+Unfortunately, people suffering from diabetes are also at higher risk for gum disease and are more likely to require gum disease treatment to combat it.
 Whether they’re type 1 or type 2, diabetics tend to get periodontal disease more easily and develop it earlier in life than their non-diabetic counterparts.
 Diabetics who smoke are at even higher risk.
 Controlling blood sugar level is critical for people with diabetes, and having severe periodontal disease can make it harder to maintain that control.

 It’s not all bad news though – people who control their diabetic condition through diet, exercise and medicine are less at-risk for gum disease.
 Being diligent about dental appointments can also give diabetics less to worry about since gum disease is much easier to treat when it’s detected early.
 If you’re worried you have gum disease, you need to contact someone like Dentist Frederick to discuss treatment as soon as possible.